davepac7/Instagram/README.md

-# Selenium UI Automation Tests - AbleTo_UI
+# Selenium UI Automation Tests -
 This project supports automated UI testing using PageObject and DataDriven Framework.The README file is not finalized yet.

 ## Following tools were used in this framework: